lve-org/lve/README.md

 ### Documenting a New LVE

-If you have found a model vulenerability or failure mode that is not yet covered by an existing LVE, you can create a new one and submit it to the repository.
+If you have found a model vulenerability or failure mode that is not yet covered by an existing LVE, you can create and report a new LVE and submit it to the repository.

 To create and submit a new LVE, follow these steps:

 ```
-# prepare a new LVE directory (choose an appropriate category when prompted)
+# prepare a new LVE directory (choose an appropriate category once prompted)
 lve prepare chatgpt_prompt_injection

 # record and document initial instances of the LVE (interactive CLI)